Mercedes W16: Background

-The W16 is driven by George Russell and rookie Kimi Antonelli.
+The W16 was driven by George Russell and rookie Kimi Antonelli.

 The W16 is the successor to the W15 from the previous year that took four victories, namely in Austria, Great Britain, Belgium and Las Vegas.
 Despite taking four wins the previous season, the W15 was criticised by George Russell, who labeled it as the "most inconsistent" car Mercedes has ever had.
 The team finished the season in fourth in the World Constructors' Championship, trailing behind Red Bull by 121 points but 374 points ahead of Aston Martin.

 Initial design

 Mercedes has traditionally struggled during the ground-effect era from the 2022 season, starting with the W13 with its "zero-pod" philosophy.
 With the W14, the car's suspension design hindered the team's ability to maximize the effectiveness of its underbody aerodynamics.
 To compensate, the team had to raise the car's ride height throughout the season, which put them at a disadvantage compared to their competitors.
 The W16 appeared to solve the suspension problems, but also produced a knock-on effect of inducing inconsistent balance.

 Technical Director James Allison has been "very involved" in the design of the W16.